 The Alternative PANRE contains 200 questions that are derived from these categories and in approximately this distribution.

-For these reasons, advance preparation may not be required, however, if you would feel more prepared by studying in advance or during the two-year PANRE Pilot period, please feel free to do so utilizing the same approaches you would have used to prepare for the traditional PANRE exam (self-study, practice questions, review courses, etc).
+For these reasons, advance preparation may not be required, however, if you would feel more prepared by studying in advance or during the two-year PANRE Pilot period, please feel free to do so utilizing the same approaches you would have used for traditional PANRE review (self-study, practice questions, review courses, etc).

 The answers to the questions above…for question 1 the answer is (C) Discharge and observation by family or friends.
 For question 2 the answer is (E) Superficial spreading melanoma.

 So…do you need advanced preparation for the Alternative PANRE?
-That is up to you.
+That’s up to you.
 For PAs working in primary care medicine, your day-to-day clinical experience may be enough.
 PAs working in subspecialties, who keep up on the literature year-to-year, may have no need for advanced preparation, either.